crmcarecloud/api-php-client/docs/Api/CustomersActionsApi.md

 Upload customer's profile photo

-Method uploads cusomer's profile photo.
-In case customer already has a photo, new photo will replace the old one.
-Maximum size of picture is 2 MB. <br/> Available formats: `.jpg, .jpeg, .png`
+Method uploads customer's profile photo.
+In case if the customer already has a photo, new photo will replace the old one.
+Maximum size of a picture is 2 MB. <br/> Available formats: `.jpg, .jpeg, .png`

 ### Example
 ```php